upmcplanetracker/openevidenceaiscribe-ubuntu/README.md

     chmod +x *.sh
     ./install-deps.sh

 * * *

 Configure Audio Devices
 -----------------------
 ### 1\.
 Create your config file

     cp clinic.env.example clinic.env
     nano clinic.env

 Edit the values so they match your hardware and applications.

 ### 2\.
 Discover device names

     ./discover-audio.sh

 Use the output to confirm headset, Zoom, and Chrome PipeWire node names.
 Update `clinic.env` if needed.
 * * *

 Usage
 -----
 ### Turn Audio Routing ON

     ./connectclinic.sh

-**Important:** Start OpenEvidence recording in Chrome before running this script.
-The Chrome input does not exist until recording begins.
+**Important:** Start OpenEvidence recording in Chrome and a Zoom meeting window before running this script.
+The Chrome and Zoom input does not exist until recording begins.
+If you close either Zoom or the OpenEvidence recording while the shell connectclinic.sh is running you probably will need to run this script again (i.e., you will need to run the connectclinic.sh script before each patient with Zoom meeting open and the OpenEvidence tab open and recording.
+Unforutnaely Ubuntu is aggressive about re-wiring the audio once a device shuts off.

 ### Turn Audio Routing OFF

     ./disconnectclinic.sh

 This restores normal audio behavior.
 * * *

 Optional: Bash Aliases
 ----------------------
 Edit your `~/.bashrc` file:

     nano ~/.bashrc

 Add the following lines:

     alias clinic-on="$HOME/clinic-audio-router/connectclinic.sh"
     alias clinic-off="$HOME/clinic-audio-router/disconnectclinic.sh"

 Reload your shell configuration:

     source ~/.bashrc

 You can now use:

     clinic-on
     clinic-off

 * * *

 Optional: Sound Switcher Indicator
 ----------------------------------
 This provides a tray icon for quickly switching audio devices.

     sudo snap install indicator-sound-switcher
     sudo apt install gnome-shell-extension-appindicator

 Log out and log back in to enable the tray icon.
+When this is working your input should be your microphone and the output should be the AI scribe.
+You may need to double check this setting every time you run the connect script.

 * * *
 Troubleshooting
 ---------------
 *   Chrome input only appears while recording is active
 *   Make sure Zoom is not muted
 *   Re-run device discovery if names change

     ./discover-audio.sh

 Check PipeWire status:

     systemctl --user status pipewire wireplumber

 * * *

 Disclaimer
 ----------
 This project uses low-level PipeWire links.
 Audio routing may break after:

 *   Operating system upgrades